-In accordance with the provisions of sections 334 and 335 of the Companies and Allied Matters Act, CAP C20, LFN 2004, the directors are responsible for the preparation of Annual Financial Statements which give a true and fair view of the state od affairs of the company.
+In accordance with the provisions of sections 334 and 335 of the Companies and Allied Matters Act, CAP C20, LFN 2020, the directors are responsible for the preparation of Annual Financial Statements which give a true and fair view of the state of affairs of the company.
 These responsibilities include ensuring that:

 - i.
-Appropriate internal controls are established both to safeguard the assets of the company, to prevent and detect frauds and other irregularities: - ii.
-The company keeps accounting records which disclose with reasonable accuracy the financial position of the company and ensure that the financial statements comply with the requirements of the Companies and Allied Matters Act, cap C20, Laws of the Federation of Nigeria, 2004: - iii.
+Appropriate internal controls are established both to safeguard the assets of the company, to prevent error of omission or commission and minimize occurrence of frauds and other irregularities: - ii.
+The company keeps accounting records which disclose with reasonable accuracy the financial position of the company and ensure that the financial statements comply with the requirements of the Companies and Allied Matters Act, cap C20, Laws of the Federation of Nigeria, 2020: - iii.
 The company has used suitable accounting policies, consistently applied and supported by reasonable and prudent judgements and estimates, and that all applicable accounting standards have been followed; - iv.
-It is appropriate for the financial statements to be prepared on a going concern basis unless it is presumed that the company will not continue in business; - There is an effective communication and information dissemination policy and effective communication with the shareholders; - vi.
+It is appropriate for the financial statements to be prepared on a going concern basis unless it is presumed that the company will not continue in business; - v.
+There is an effective communication and information dissemination policy and effective communication with the shareholders; - vi.
 Ethical standards are maintained; and the company is in compliance with the laws of Nigeria.